DinoChiesa/Service-Extension-APIKey-Check/README.md

 - Why not just implement this in golang?

   Sure!
 Have at it.
 Go has good grpc support, and would work just fine.

+- or python?!

+  Sure!
+Python too.
+It also has good grpc support, and would work just fine.

 ## Other Resources